 Hopefully, that will not be necessary, but it's better to "plan for the worst, and hope for the best."

-7. a) Address your letter to the Privacy Officer at your VAMC or VAHCS (VA Health Care System) main facility.
+7. a) Address your letter to "ATTN: Privacy Officer" at your local VAMC (VA Medical Center) or VAHCS (VA Health Care System).

 You can try to find the Privacy Officer's name and an exact mailing address for him or her, but that often turns out to be an exercise in futility.6